Furnace Size Calculator

 Output BTU vs. input BTU (and why AFUE matters)

 A furnace's output BTU is the heat it actually delivers to your home.
-Its input BTU is the energy it consumes — always larger because no furnace is 100% efficient.
+Its input BTU is the energy it consumes, always larger because no furnace is 100% efficient.
 AFUE (Annual Fuel Utilization Efficiency) is the ratio: an 80% AFUE furnace turns 80,000 input BTU into 64,000 output BTU.
-To deliver the same output, a 96% AFUE unit only needs ~67,000 input BTU.
+A 96% AFUE unit needs ~67,000 input BTU to deliver the same output.

 Climate zone is the biggest driver

-A 1,500 sq ft home in Minneapolis needs nearly 2.5× the heating capacity of the same home in Atlanta.
-Cooling load is roughly proportional to floor area; heating load scales with the temperature difference between inside and the coldest design day, which varies enormously by region.
+You can size cooling mostly by the house; you have to size heating by the climate.
+A 1,500 sq ft home in Minneapolis needs nearly two and a half times the heating capacity of the same home in Atlanta, even though the floor plans are identical.
+The reason: cooling load tracks floor area, while heating load scales with the gap between your indoor temperature and the coldest design day, which varies enormously by region.

 Why insulation and ceiling height change the math